 The goal is to create a manufacturing system that not only meets the needs of industries but also promotes resource conservation and reduces the overall environmental impact.
-By focusing on sustainability, 3D printing can become a vital tool in the global effort to combat climate change and resource depletion.
+By focusing on sustainability, it can become a vital tool in the global effort to combat climate change and resource depletion.

 On the other hand, additive manufacturing builds objects one layer at a time.
 This ensures that materials are only used where needed, making the process more material-efficient.
 Digital models can be optimised to further reduce material usage without sacrificing the product’s quality or durability.

 Additionally, the transition to biodegradable or recyclable materials, such as plant-based filaments or recycled plastics, plays a key role in reducing environmental impact.
-Many eco-conscious industries, such as construction, healthcare, and consumer goods, are increasingly turning to 3D printing as a sustainable manufacturing solution.
+Many eco-conscious industries, such as construction, healthcare, and consumer goods, are increasingly turning to it as a sustainable manufacturing solution.

-As these technologies evolve, the use of recycled materials in 3D printing will likely become more widespread, further reducing the overall environmental impact of the manufacturing industry.
+As these technologies evolve, the use of recycled materials in this printing technique will likely become more widespread, further reducing the overall environmental impact of the manufacturing industry.

-Australia is rapidly emerging as a global leader in green manufacturing, with 3D printing playing a pivotal role in the transition to more sustainable practices.
+Australia is rapidly emerging as a global leader in green manufacturing, with this printing technology playing a pivotal role in the transition to more sustainable practices.

-As industries seek to reduce their carbon footprint and improve resource efficiency, 3D printing offers a versatile and environmentally friendly solution.
+As industries seek to reduce their carbon footprint and improve resource efficiency, it offers a versatile and environmentally friendly solution.
 The country’s construction sector is already utilising 3D-printed structures made from sustainable materials to reduce waste, energy consumption, and costs.

-Sectors like packaging, healthcare, and consumer products are also turning to 3D printing to create customised, eco-friendly products that meet the growing demand for sustainable solutions.
-As a result, Australia is well-positioned to set a global standard in green manufacturing through its integration of 3D printing technology.
+Sectors like packaging, healthcare, and consumer products are also turning to it to create customised, eco-friendly products that meet the growing demand for sustainable solutions.
+As a result, Australia is well-positioned to set a global standard in green manufacturing through its integration of this technology.

-The housing crisis in Australia has led to innovative solutions, one of which is using 3D printing to build affordable, eco-friendly homes.
-In New South Wales, a groundbreaking project is underway to create social housing using 3D printing technology.
+The housing crisis in Australia has led to innovative solutions, one of which is using this technology to build affordable, eco-friendly homes.
+In New South Wales, a groundbreaking project is underway to create social housing using this technology.

 This method not only reduces construction time by up to 50% but also cuts down costs substantially, making it an ideal solution for the country’s growing housing needs.

-Traditional construction methods can take months or even years to complete, but with 3D printing, homes can be constructed in a fraction of the time.
+Traditional construction methods can take months or even years to complete, but with it, homes can be constructed in a fraction of the time.

-For example, a series of new duplexes in Dubbo, NSW, was built using 3D printing technology in just 16 weeks, whereas conventional construction methods would have taken around 40 weeks.
+For example, a series of new duplexes in Dubbo, NSW, was built using this technology in just 16 weeks, whereas conventional construction methods would have taken around 40 weeks.
 This speed is essential in meeting the demand for housing in the region.

 The construction industry is notorious for its high carbon emissions and significant material waste.

-However, 3D printing offers a much more sustainable alternative.
+However, it offers a much more sustainable alternative.
 In the case of the Dubbo social housing project, the materials used in the construction process are largely recycled, and the technology itself requires significantly less energy than traditional building methods.

-Concrete printing has been one of the most impactful advancements in 3D printing technology.
+Concrete printing has been one of the most impactful advancements in this technology.
 Australia is increasingly adopting this method, with many companies leading the charge.

 3D concrete printing offers a more sustainable, cost-effective solution to traditional construction methods, from granny flats to full-scale homes.